JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/Le_plan_de_survie_2.md

 >
 > In due course Thought Adjusters come to indwell these little ones, while the seraphic ministry to both groups of the probationary-dependent orders of survival is in general similar to that of the more advanced parent or is equivalent to that of the parent in case only one survives.
 Those attaining the third circle, regardless of the status of their parents, are accorded personal guardians.
 >
 > Similar probation nurseries are maintained on the finaliter spheres of the constellation and the universe headquarters for the Adjusterless children of the primary and secondary modified orders of ascenders.”
-[LU 49:6.12-14](/fr/The_Urantia_Book/49#p6_14)
+[UB 49:6.12-14](/en/The_Urantia_Book/49#p6_14)

 **5- Parental experience is required for all elevators.**